hubmapconsortium/ingest-validation-tools/script-docs/README-validate_submission.py.md

   --dataset_ignore_globs GLOB [GLOB ...]
                         Matching files in each dataset directory will be ignored.
 Default: .*
-  --submission_ignore_globs GLOB [GLOB ...]
+  --upload_ignore_globs GLOB [GLOB ...]
-                        Matching sub-directories in the submission will be ignored.
+                        Matching sub-directories in the upload will be ignored.
   --encoding ENCODING   Character-encoding to use for parsing TSVs.
 Default:
                         ascii.
 Work-in-progress: